mattdennewitz/python-songkick/README.rst

 - ``min_date``, the earliest possible event date.
 Given as ``date``.
 - ``max_date``, the latest possible event date.
 Given as ``date``.

+Pagination is handled with the following parameters:

+- ``per_page``, the number of objects per page.
+50 max.
+- ``page``, the page number you'd like.

+See :ref:`todo` for pagination plans.

 ::

     # query for 10 coltrane motion events, no earlier than 1/1/2009